-How Exactly Is A DUI Charge Defined In Oklahoma?
+How Is Driving Under The Influence Defined In Oklahoma?

-What Typically Happens After Someone Is Pulled Over On Suspicion Of DUI In Oklahoma?
+What Happens When Someone Is Pulled Over For Suspicion Of DUI In Oklahoma?

 What Are The Penalties For A DUI Conviction In Oklahoma?

 Any person convicted of a violation of the driving under the influence states for the first time is guilty of a misdemeanor and must participate in an assessment and evaluation for drugs and/or alcohol and follow any and all recommendations.
 The misdemeanor is punishable by imprisonment or jail for not less than 10 days nor more than 1 year and be fined up to $1,000.00 or by such fines and imprisonment.

 Penalties increase for second or subsequent DUI’s and the charge is filed as felony.
 A second DUI within a 10 year period carries a minimum of one year up to 5 years in the custody of the Department of Corrections and a fine of not more than $2,500.00.
 The previously requirement of getting a drug and alcohol assessment applies to second and subsequent DUI’s.
 Penalties for third and subsequent DUI’s can result in imprisonment of up to 20 years or more.